 Wastewater treatment plants (WWTPs) must comply with strict European regulations.
 The Dutch government has obliged WWTPs to fully recover phosphorus from wastewater streams by 2030 at the latest, because phosphorus is at risk of being depleted.
 Magnesium hydroxide binds phosphorus in a controlled manner and makes it possible to recover phosphorus as struvite or from sludge ashes.

-The removal of phosphorus and nitrogen is a challenge for many WWTPs.
+The removal of phosphorus is a challenge for many WWTPs.
 The regulatory discharge limits require the implementation of processes that convert soluble phosphorus into insoluble solids.
 The removal of phosphorus from wastewater can be achieved by chemical removal, advance biological treatment, or a combination of the two.

 The chemical removal of phosphorus involves the addition of iron or aluminium salt to trigger phosphorus precipitation.
 These chemicals are expensive, increase the amount of inorganic waste, and cause operational side effects such as loss of alkalinity and corrosion.
 In addition, expensive polymers are used in sludge processing to optimise dewatering.